Tennis: Stuttgart ATP Results - UrduPoint

 Tennis: Stuttgart ATP Results

-Results from the ATP tournament in Stuttgart on Wednesday (x denotes seeding):
+Results from the ATP tournament in Stuttgart on Friday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries):